ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Drug Information/Drugs.md

 ## Drug Addiction
 - Using certain drugs can create a drug addiction, causing the user to have a need for the substance or go through the nasty process of [[#Withdrawal]].
 - When a user uses a drug they do not have a drug addiction to, they make an [[#Addiction Roll]] to see if they create a drug addiction.
 - When a user has a drug addiction, they suffer the effects listed in the substances addiction effects field.
+These effects include a need for the drug, which, if unfulfilled will cause the user to enter [[#Withdrawal]].
+- To remove a drug addiction, a user must complete [[#Withdrawal|Withdrawals]] for that drug.
 ### Addiction Roll
 - Some effects may make a user make an addiction roll.
 Addiction rolls are to see if the user gets addicted to the drug on this use.
 - When a user makes an addiction roll, the following happens in order: